 - Calm and gentle

 These dogs are ideal companions for people who like extra cuddles.
 But they’re also somewhat clingy and don’t respond well to being alone.
 So, if you have a busy schedule, you’ll have to make arrangements for your pup to keep them from getting anxious.
+Finding good toys for your pup is a must.

 Are They Friendly?